Infanrix IPV (preservative free) Suspension for injection

 Combined Diphtheria -Tetanus-acellular Pertussis (DTPa) and Inactivated Poliovirus Vaccine

 Consumer Medicine Information

-This leaflet answers some of the common questions about INFANRIX®-IPV vaccine.
+This leaflet answers some common questions about INFANRIX-IPV.
 It does not contain all the available information.
 It does not take the place of talking to your doctor, nurse or pharmacist.

 All medicines and vaccines have risks and benefits.
-Your doctor has weighed the possible risks of your child having INFANRIX®-IPV against the expected benefits.
+Your doctor has weighed the risks of your child having INFANRIX-IPV against the benefits they expect it will have.

-If you have any concerns about your child receiving INFANRIX®-IPV talk to your doctor, nurse or pharmacist.
+If you have any concerns about your child receiving this vaccine, ask your doctor, nurse or pharmacist.

-Keep this leaflet with this vaccine.
-You may need to read it again
+Keep this leaflet with the vaccine.
+You may need to read it again.

 Diphtheria, tetanus, and pertussis are all serious life-threatening diseases caused by bacterial infection.
 Poliomyelitis is an infectious disease caused by viral infection.